remb0/Sunscreen/README.md

 https://github.com/rstrouse/ESPSomfy-RTS

 # Whishes / ToDo:
-- dry run with actionable notifications on telephone
+- dry run (fake) with actionable notifications on telephone
+- translate all helpers to englisch
+- manual overide option
 - notifications on telephone why the screen is moving (screen is going up because of exspected rain)
 - smaller lovelace design